mph-/lcapy/doc/expressions.rst

    >>> H = 5 * (s**2 + 1) / (s**2 + 5*s + 4)

    >>> H.canonical()
      ⎛   2    ⎞
+     ⎝5⋅s  + 5⎠
+   ────────────
+    2
+   s  + 5⋅s + 4

+This has a unity coefficient for the highest power in the denominator.
+It is sometimes called polynomial form.

+   >>> H.canonical(factor_const=True)
+      ⎛ 2    ⎞
     5⋅⎝s  + 1⎠
    ────────────
     2
    s  + 5⋅s + 4

+This has a unity coefficient for the highest power in the denominator and with contants factored in the numerator.
+It is sometimes called gain-polynomial form.

    >>> H.general()
         2